 Applies to: dtSearch Engine for Windows/Linux

 The dtSearch Engine works with either Windows or Linux on x86 or x64 hardware.
 Azure and AWS support both types of virtual machines so developers can choose either to use with dtSearch.
-For articles on using the dtSearch Engine with Azure, please see http://www.dtsearch.com/azure.
+For articles on using the dtSearch Engine with Azure, including sample projects using the dtSearch Engine API, please see http://www.dtsearch.com/azure.

 For details on platform compatibility with Windows and

 The dtSearch Engine does not depend on any other database components or services.